Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Orchid in a clear plastic pot with holes in for added ventilation around the roots.

-Photosynthesis is usually, exclusively the function of the leaves and whilst the leaves are the orchids primary means of photosynthesis, the clear pots allow the orchids roots to provide additional energy for the plant.
+Photosynthesis is usually exclusively the function of the leaves for most plants, and whilst the leaves are the orchid’s primary means of photosynthesis, the clear pots allow the orchid’s roots to provide additional energy for the plant.

-Added air holes or slits in the side of the orchids pot allows air to circulate around the roots, similar to its natural environment which facilitates root respiration and helps to mitigate the risk of root rot.
+Added air holes or slits in the side of the orchid’s pot allow air to circulate around the roots, similar to its natural environment, which facilitates root respiration and helps to mitigate the risk of root rot.

-This is why I recommend placing the pot inside a heaver decorative outer pot which looks aesthetically more pleasing then a plastic pot and counter balances the top heavy orchid to prevent it from falling over.
+This is why I recommend placing the pot inside a heaver decorative outer pot which looks aesthetically more pleasing than a plastic pot and counterbalances the top heavy orchid to prevent it from falling over.

-Ensure that the pot is at least 6 inches across to accomodate the orchids root system.
-It is also worth noting that the wider the pot the more stability the top heavy orchid has.
+Important tip: Ensure that the pot is at least 6 inches across to accommodate the orchid root system.
+It is also worth noting that the wider the pot, the more stability the top-heavy orchid has.

 Best Soil for Orchids (Best Potting Mix)